BOTSWANA GOVERNMENT QUESTIONS ELEPHANT SURVEY BY DR MIKE CHASE

 It is regrettable that Dr Chase, in a report purporting to be scientific, includes an astonishing number of pictures of dead elephants, 63 pages to be precise.
 This is definitely not standard practice in aerial survey report writing.

 By their own admission, only a portion of all carcasses observed during the aerial survey were verified by helicopter.
 The authors report that only 33 out of a total of 128 suspected poaching events were actually confirmed by ground verification.

-In fact independent reviewers have raised concern around the authors’ interpretation of carcass ratios to arrive at a conclusion that mortality rate has recently increased in northern Botswana.
+In fact, independent reviewers have raised concern around the authors’ interpretation of carcass ratios to conclude that mortality rate has recently increased in northern Botswana.
 We are under no illusion that poaching remains a threat to Botswana with her large elephant population.
 Our own statistics and regional trends in recent years bear testimony to this fact.
 We have always reported transparently on these conservation efforts to the international community.

 In conclusion, we call upon the authors of the report to immediately submit their raw data to IUCN AESP for further independent review in the interest of transparency.

 Subscribe to enjoy more stories like this.